 A small incision is made in the scrotum, and the vas deferens is isolated and dissected microscopically.
 The vas is divided above and below the obstruction.
-The fluid from the testicular side of the vas is inspected.
-The vas deferens is then reconnected.
+The fluid from the testicular side of the vas is inspected and the vas deferens is then reconnected.
 The vas is then placed back into the normal position, and a small drain is inserted on each side.
-The incision is closed with absorbable suture that will dissolve on its own.
+The incision is closed with an absorbable suture that will dissolve on its own.

 Success rates are generally high.
-If the vasectomy was less than 5 years ago, there is a >95% chance of sperm in the ejaculate; 5-10 years, about 90%; and over 10 years, 80-90%.
-Pregnancy rates are lower, and depend on a number of factors that we can discuss together.
+If the procedure was less than 5 years ago, there is a >95% chance of sperm in the ejaculate; 5-10 years, about 90%; and over 10 years, 80-90%.
+Pregnancy rates are lower and depend on a number of factors that we can discuss together.

 As discussed above, success rates are better the less time has passed since vasectomy.
 However, most men continue to produce sperm for their entire lifetime.
 There is no defined duration since vasectomy that would prohibit reversal.
 Dr. Sabharwal has performed successful reversals on patients over 10 years after vasectomy.

 6. I have already had one unsuccessful reversal.
 Should I consider another?

 There are a number of factors that should be taken into account before considering a “re-do” procedure.
 Was the surgeon a specialist in reversals?
 Were there sperm in the ejaculate after the procedure?
 Was there any infection or trauma after the reversal?
 Dr. Sabharwal has significant experience in the reversal procedure, including re-do operations, and would be happy to discuss your individual case with you.